gcpreston/swb-rs/README.md

 - Go to Privacy & Security
 - Scroll down to the Security section
 - Find `"swb" was blocked to protect your Mac.`, and click the `Open Anyways` button.
 You will have to confirm, and give your password.

+## Supported options

+* `--dest`: Specify the WebSocket URL to connect to.
+Used for connecting to an alternative instance of SpectatorMode, for example for local development: `ws://localhost:4000/bridge_socket/websocket`
+* `--source`: Specify the address and port of the Slippi stream.
+Defaults to `127.0.0.1:51441`.
+* `--verbose`: Print more logs.
+Useful for debugging.